White Rabbit (George Benson album): Background

-Benson told at the interview with Tamarkin that «The White Rabbit album was very exciting—it was an adventure.
-I really enjoyed doing that stuff», nevertheless Didier C. Deutsch cited at the booklet of the CD digitally remastered, released in 1987 by Epic (EPC 450555 2) that Benson didn't like the 'tracking' process followed by CTI for this album, by means of a studio technique where the soloist, rhythm section, and background ingredients are recorded separately with overdubbing made afterwards.
+Benson told at the interview with Tamarkin that "The White Rabbit album was very exciting—it was an adventure.
+I really enjoyed doing that stuff", nevertheless Didier C. Deutsch cited at the booklet of the CD digitally remastered, released in 1987 by Epic (EPC 450555 2) that Benson didn't like the 'tracking' process followed by CTI for this album, by means of a studio technique where the soloist, rhythm section, and background ingredients are recorded separately with overdubbing made afterwards.

 Reception and critics

 The review of this record at Jazz Musical Archives "White Rabbit" is rated as a four stars album considered to be "a slick but interesting album from a great guitarist" where "the sound of guitar dominates, both acoustic and electric".

-In the opinion of John Kelman in All About Jazz this album "was (and remains) an anomaly in Benson's prodigious catalogue» and to him "White Rabbit¨ is "a curiosity that transitions between his more mainstream efforts and the soulful jazz/pop star he was about to become".
+In the opinion of John Kelman in All About Jazz this album "was (and remains) an anomaly in Benson's prodigious catalogue" and to him "White Rabbit" is "a curiosity that transitions between his more mainstream efforts and the soulful jazz/pop star he was about to become".

 "White Rabbit" was the first Grammy Award nomination to George Benson in 1972 at the category of "Best Jazz Performance by a Group".

 Album design

 The original 1971 LP cover was designed by Bob Ciano and features Pete Turner's picture of Pondo tribeswoman that he photographed in South Africa in 1970.
-George Benson recognized in his autobiography in 2014 that the fact that Creed Taylor didn't put his photo on the cover «was a factor that played to the success of this album».
+George Benson recognized in his autobiography in 2014 that the fact that Creed Taylor didn't put Benson's photo on the cover "was a factor that played to the success of this album".